MANA, A National Latina Organization: History

-First National Conference
+First national conference

-From 15–17 September 1975, MANA held its first national conference- the first major conference in the United States by and for Mexican-American women.
+From 15 to 17 September 1975, MANA held its first national conference- the first major conference in the United States by and for Mexican-American women.
 Over 200 women attended to discuss problems that their community faced and possible solutions.
 The conference affected MANA's long-term development in two ways: it established MANA as a national and official voice for Chicanas and began MANA's extensive use of conferences as a forum for advancement and community-building.

-Participation in the 1977 National Women's Conference
+1977 National Women's Conference

 Early leaders of the Mexican American Women's National Association attended the 1977 National Women's Conference, a culminating event sponsored by the Federal government of the United States in honor of International Women's Year in 1975.
 MANA's representation was a major debut for the fledgling organization and served to spread their name further.
 This conference discussed major issues women faced during this time, which aligned with MANA's focuses as a women's Mexican-American advocacy group.
 MANA was a major player at the Minority breakout conference, 1977 Women's National Conference: Minority-Latino-Women.

-Creation of Local Chapters
+Creation of local chapters

 In 1978, MANA began establishing local chapters to reach women who felt distanced from the national community.
 The first few local groups did not gain enough members to succeed because of MANA's low membership outside of Washington, D.C., but by 1979 local chapters were flourishing in New Mexico, Virginia, and California.
 Local chapters advocate for Chicana rights in their individual communities, address any specific needs not discussed nationally, and contribute to national MANA movements and actions.
 MANA's annual conferences provided a space for Latinas and MANA members across the country to unite and share their local work, and continue to do so today.

-Early Activism
+Early activism

 MANA advocated for Chicana representation and inclusion in United States Politics, women's healthcare, Social equality, and against Mexican American and women's Economic inequality.
 MANA's political advocacy included campaigning for accurate inclusion in the United States Census, which underrepresented the Mexican American population; lobbying for the Equal Rights Amendment and Affirmative action in the United States; pushing for the renewal of Voting Rights Act of 1965, and campaigning for Chicana representation as officials in all areas of the government.
 MANA's early medical advocacy focused on Reproductive rights, Mexican American access to healthcare, Compulsory sterilization, and for AIDS testing and treatment during the AIDS crisis.
 MANA also advocated frequently for Labor rights, Equal pay for women, support for survivors of Violence against women, and Female education for Chicana girls.

 MANA members testified for these issues in the Supreme Court as early as 1974.
 Many of the civil rights movements they contributed to resulted in legislature or policies protecting equality and human rights, such as Affirmative Action, equal voting rights, and Census accuracy.